 Intended outcome Success criteria Improved social communication skills Children to have the gap closed in their communication and language abilities.
 Progress made in communication and language assessments by the time children leave nursery.

 Majority of children reaching age related expectations for communication and language.
 Children's social interactions become more advanced, matching those expected of their age by the time they leave Nursery.
 Children are exposed to and engage in high quality interactions with adults in the setting.
-Improved speech, language and vocabulary Reduced gap in children's Wellcomm score by at least one band by the time they leave nursery.
-Improved language, vocabulary and knowledge (through enrichment experiences and opportunities at nursery) Children are exposed to and use new vocabulary learnt through their everyday play and conversations, through consistent high quality indoor and outdoor experiences, high quality teaching, and through both internal and external enrichment opportunities.
-Improved language and vocabulary positively impacts all areas of learning, children's knowledge, children's confidence and children's social communication.
+(C&L assessment data and observation, PSED assessment data) Improved speech, language and vocabulary Reduced gap in children's Wellcomm score by at least one band by the time they leave nursery.
+(Wellcomm assessment data) Children to have the gap closed in their communication and language abilities.
+Progress made in communication and language assessments by the time children leave nursery.
+(C&L assessment data) (Inc. through enrichment experiences and opportunities at nursery): Children are exposed to and use new vocabulary learnt through their everyday play and conversations, through consistent high quality indoor and outdoor experiences, high quality teaching, and through both internal and external enrichment opportunities.
+Improved language and vocabulary positively impacts all areas of learning and children's knowledge, confidence and their social communication.
 Improved gross motor skills Children access opportunities daily, both indoors and outdoors, that positively impact their gross motor skills.
 Children's gross motor skills strengthen.
 They have increased control over their torso, larger muscle groups and limbs.
-Children are experienced and skilled in large scale movement, meeting age related expectation for gross motor area of learning.
-Where applicable, children are ready for the demands of table sitting, posture stamina and writing in the next phase of the education.
-Improved wellbeing and self-confidence (as seen through improved Children demonstrate good engagement levels (Leuven scales used as a guide) and increasing independence skills are observed for all children concentration, engagement and independence skills) Children are on track to / meet age related expectations in PSED when they leave nursery.
-Children are well-fed and ready to learn Children demonstrate a readiness to learn and an eagerness to learn.
+Children are experienced and skilled in large scale movement.
+Children are ready for the demands of table sitting, posture stamina and writing in the next phase of the education.
+Children's fine motor skills progress as a result of improved gross motor skills. (assessment data) Improved wellbeing and self-confidence Children demonstrate good involvement levels and good well- being levels (Leuven scales used as a guide) and increasing independence skills are observed for all children. (observation) (as seen through improved concentration, engagement, involvement and independence skills) The majority of children are on track to / meet age related expectations in PSED when they leave nursery.
+(Assessment data) Children are well-nourished and ready to learn Children demonstrate a readiness to learn and an eagerness to learn.
 Children have access to toast, fruit and milk at Nursery.
 No child struggles with concentration as a result of being hungry.
-Children develop healthy eating habits which will stay with them for life.
+Children develop healthy eating habits which will stay with them for life. (observation of readiness to learn as well as access of toast and fruit) Improved social communication skills Children to have the gap closed in their communication and language abilities.
+Progress made in communication and language assessments by the time children leave nursery.
+Majority of children reaching age related expectations for communication and language.
+Children's social interactions become more advanced, matching those expected of their age by the time they leave Nursery.
+Children are exposed to and engage in high quality interactions with adults in the setting.
+(C&L assessment data and observation, PSED assessment data)